Praxis Tech Review

 Verticals

 iGaming first, then Forex/trading, then e-commerce.
-The iGaming positioning is genuine: eleven pre-built platform connectors (SoftSwiss, EveryMatrix, Softgamings, Playtech, Delasport, BetConstruct, Groove, Altenar, BOSS., Dot.iGaming, NuxGame), iGaming-tuned decline recovery, and stated case studies with Stake, Codere Online and BOSS.
+The iGaming positioning is real: eleven pre-built platform connectors (SoftSwiss, EveryMatrix, Softgamings, Playtech, Delasport, BetConstruct, Groove, Altenar, BOSS., Dot.iGaming, NuxGame), iGaming-tuned decline recovery, and stated case studies with Stake, Codere Online and BOSS.
 Gaming.
-Forex/trading inherits the same infrastructure — high-risk acquiring patterns, multi-currency, fast settlement.
-The CRM integrations include broker-specific stacks like B2Core, Skale CRM and FYNXT alongside the standard Salesforce, HubSpot, Zendesk, Zoho and Vtiger.
-E-commerce is supported but isn't where the optimization effort goes.
-If you run primarily physical-goods commerce, the differentiation versus Adyen or Checkout.com is weak.
+Forex/trading inherits the same infrastructure, with high-risk acquiring patterns, multi-currency and fast settlement, and the CRM integrations include broker-specific stacks like B2Core, Skale CRM and FYNXT alongside the standard Salesforce, HubSpot, Zendesk, Zoho and Vtiger.
+E-commerce is supported but isn't where the optimization effort goes, so if you run primarily physical-goods commerce, the differentiation versus Adyen or Checkout.com is weak.

 | Feature | Status | Details |